 For update information see below and for latest version http://www.londonfreelance.org/feesguide/print.php?section=Online%2Fdigital+media

-On the one hand, simple sub-editing of copy for a website on a stable production system (or for Teletext) may pay little more than magazine sub-editing, even though more technical knowledge is required and mathematically rigid style constraints may be essential to the production working at all.
+On the one hand, simple sub-editing of copy for a website on a stable production system may pay little more than magazine sub-editing, even though more technical knowledge is required and mathematically-rigid style constraints may be essential to the production working at all.

-In the middle, editing and design work that involves the use of authoring and styling languages (HTML and CSS at a minimum, increasingly often XML and Flash scripting and so forth) can pay in the scale of computer programming work rather than sub-editing.
+In the middle, editing and design work that involves the use of authoring and styling languages (HTML and CSS at a minimum, increasingly often XML and even PHP scripting) can pay on the scale of computer programming work rather than sub-editing.

 On the far other hand, some jobs are in effect business consultancy - what the client needs to know is how a website can change the way they make their living.
-Rates of £425 per hour were on offer for this in January 2006 and that's probably not top of the range.
+Rates of £425 per hour were on offer for this as far back as January 2006 and that's probably not top of the range.

-However the pages that the public see are generated, the "think like a librarian" approach is also a selling-point when it comes to reassuring clients that their sites will conform with disability legislation.
-Sites that stick to the Web standards are easy to make accessible to people with visual or other disabilities.
-Those produced by designers who are thinking of the screen as a rather small Chromalith™ printout, or those that clients think they have produced in Microsoft Word™, are often impossible to make accessible.
-And sites that work with antique computers in Africa and with text-to-speech programs also work on the latest yuppie status-symbol mobile phones.
+The "think like a librarian" approach is a selling-point when it comes to reassuring clients that their sites will conform with disability legislation.
+Sites that stick to the web standards are easy to make accessible to people with visual or other disabilities.
+Those produced by designers who are thinking of the screen as a rather small printout, or those that clients think they have produced in Microsoft Word, are often impossible to make accessible.

 Some clients may want to outsource the management of a website to a freelance or a group of freelances.
 A TV channel, for example, may want someone to commission and edit articles as back-up to a programme, update the home page and these new pages weekly, write copy "wrapping" older sites and generally keep things tidy.
 Many clients will pay over £800 a day to website design companies, for perhaps two days a week.
 Individuals, without managers to feed, may feel they can charge less, but should keep the going rate in mind.